cauliflower with cheese

 I can perfectly relate to the contents of the first sentence.
 I wish I had known better and asked for the recipes of dishes I enjoyed as a child (right now, for no particular reason, I am thinking of my aunt Lucia's giardiniera, pickled vegetable medley).

 Back to "the East-West dish spicy cauliflower with cheese," my rendition is a variation of Jaffrey's approximation, since it includes some changes to the list of ingredients.
 Jaffrey adds a note regarding the chiles to use.
-I had just oven-roasted three Round of Hungary peppers (peperoni) — a.k.a., pimento cheese peppers, a sweet variety that has thick flesh and is my current favorite pepper to roast — and decided to chop them and add them to the cauliflower.
+I had just oven-roasted three Round of Hungary peppers (peperoni) — a.k.a., pimento peppers, a sweet variety that has thick flesh and is my current favorite pepper to roast — and decided to chop them and add them to the cauliflower.

 As you can see in the photo of the dish, I used some white and some purple cauliflower, so the dish was quite colorful (both cauliflower and peppers were acquired at our farmers' market).
 Here is the list of the other adjustments I made to the given recipe: